tsackton/taelgar/Campaigns/Dunmari Frontier/Letters and Notes/Philosopher's Information Concerning Frankar.md

 Your brother [[Frankar]] was indeed seen alive on the [[Elemental Plane of Fire]] some years ago.
 When, exactly, I cannot say, but at least five years past by the standard reckoning of your people.
 It is said a curious dwarf, bearing remarkable resemblance to your description of Frankar, was sighted within the illustrious city of [[Bronzehall]], in the company of an [[efreeti]] known as [[Zephyra]].
 Whether he was willingly traveling with this creature, or a captive, was not clear, and the nature of their association is, and was, elusive.
 While the efreet are often cruel, they do greatly value those who possess rare talents, so perhaps, one can hope, he was traveling as a trusted advisor, and not a slave.
 They were heading, according to those who saw them, towards the [[Cinder Wastes]].
 Some claimed that they sought knowledge of the [[Oracle's Pyre]], though what such a thing was, or is, is not known to me, beyond the obvious link from the name with both fire and divination magic.

 More, I cannot say.
-Perhaps those who saw him, and in particular the [[azer]], might have more to report, should you wish to travel to the[[ Elemental Plane of Fire]] and question them yourself.
+Perhaps those who saw him, and in particular the [[Azer]], might have more to report, should you wish to travel to the[[ Elemental Plane of Fire]] and question them yourself.

 Signed,
 The Flamewarden